AxelNathanson/axelnathanson.github.io/README.md

 I am writing my thesis alone but with the guidance of my supervisor [Adam Andersson](https://www.chalmers.se/sv/personal/Sidor/adam-andersson.aspx), whose current research topic concerns the use of deep learning to obtain accelerated and scalable algorithms for computationally challenging problems.

+## Project examples
+The reason I created this page was to be able to showcase the projects I have carried out.
+Both as part of my studies but also outside of school.

-## Engineering Experience
+## Experience

 ### IRLAB Therapeutics AB,
 **Project, Nov 2020 - Jan 2021**

 I was part of a group of students who worked with IRLAB and Smartr to model an unknown filtering algorithm.
 The algorithm is implemented in an old analyser-unit used to record the trajectories of rats during experimental trials.
 As part of the study, both known filtering algorithms like Kalman-filters and Splining-algorithms were evaluated as well as new ones created.
 As a result of the study, we could rule out several classic filtering algorithms while achieving the best results with the algorithms designed during the study.
 My main responsibility was the statistical analysis of the trajectories, providing the basis for the algorithm design.

 ### CEVT(China Euro Vehicle Technology)
 **Student Intern, Jun 2018 - Sep 2019**